 A customer should always feel that the price of your product is right and tapping into this segment becomes all the more easy when they do not have a reference point to begin with.

-Before taking a decision, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.
+Before making a decision, we humans tend to compare products with the alternatives available in the market and assess them for their pros and cons.

-So, when determining the pricing strategy you must take into account other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.
+So, when determining the mobile application development pricing strategy you must take into account other products available in the market, characterize your value proposition and ensure you are offering a greater value than your competitors.

 2. What the market is willing to pay

 An application has a recurring revenue stream.
-To stay competitive you need to tap on new functionality and offer regular updates.
-So it is essential to holistically view the recurring revenue model and not worry about the revenue per price point.
+To stay competitive, app developers for startups need to tap on new functionality and offer regular updates.
+So, it is essential to holistically view the recurring revenue model and not worry about the revenue per price point.

 So, the ideal approach is to test your product at various price levels and see how the market reacts to it.

 3. Build a product that users want